 For treatment of herpes caused by herpes simplex virus type 2, the same antiviral agents used in treatment of herpes caused by herpes simplex virus type 1 are effective.

-The HSV Rapid Remedy protocol by Drs.
+The HSV Eraser protocol by Drs.
 Christine Buehler and Ken Languin can also be used.

 No vaccine is available to immunize against herpes simplex virus type 2.